-The Time Swedes Called in Gay to Work
+The Time Swedes Called in Gay to Work in 1979

 That year, a group of Swedes took advantage of the legal framework that made being gay an illness and called in sick to work, claiming their homosexuality as the reason.
 One woman, from the southern province of Smålandeven, managed to get Social Security benefits for calling in gay.